Job Caudwell

-Job Caudwell (1820 – 5 June 1908) was an English publisher, bookseller, editor, and activist.
-He edited temperance and reform literature and advocated for temperance, vegetarianism, and against vaccination.
-Caudwell also published and edited multiple temperance periodicals and authored a vegetarian cookbook, Vegetarian Cookery for the Million.
-He played significant roles in the London Vegetarian Association and the Anti-Compulsory Vaccination League.
-He ran a homeopathic institute from his publishing office.
-Elected a Fellow of the Royal Society of Literature and the Royal Geographical Society, he was also a member of the Victoria Institute.
+Job Caudwell (8 December 1820 – 5 June 1908) was an English social reformer, editor, and publisher.
+He edited and published temperance and reform literature, and was associated with causes including temperance, vegetarianism, opposition to compulsory vaccination, homeopathy, and hydropathy.
+He was involved in the London Vegetarian Association and the Anti-Compulsory Vaccination League, and wrote the vegetarian cookbook Vegetarian Cookery for the Million (1864).
+Caudwell was elected a Fellow of the Royal Society of Literature and a Fellow of the Royal Geographical Society, and was a member of the Victoria Institute.

 Biography

 Early life and family

-Job Caudwell was born in 1820, at Drayton Manor, Berkshire.
+Job Caudwell was born on 8 December 1820 at Drayton Manor, Berkshire.
 He was christened on 17 January 1821 in Drayton.
-Caudwell was the seventh and youngest son, of William Caudwell (1779–1854) and his wife Hannah (née Lousley; 1782–1849).
-Coming from a large family, Caudwell had 20 siblings.
-His family belonged to the ancient, armigerous Caudwell lineage in Berkshire, which had settled in Abingdon in 1790.
+He was the seventh and youngest son of William Caudwell (1779–1854) and Hannah Caudwell (1782–1849).
+He had 20 siblings.
+His family belonged to an armigerous Caudwell lineage in Berkshire that had settled in Abingdon in 1790.

-Career and activism

-Raised in rural Berkshire, Caudwell later embarked on extensive travels.
-His academic interests centred on botany and he also engaged in antiquarian research.
-Caudwell dedicated his life to tackling the root causes of social issues, particularly those related to alcohol consumption.

-Caudwell was actively involved with the London Vegetarian Association (later the Vegetarian Society) and the Anti-Compulsory Vaccination League (later the National Anti-Vaccination League).
-Between 1857 and 1876, he significantly contributed to the periodical Temperance Star as a publisher and editor, and from 1859 to 1867, he edited the Temperance Spectator.
-Additionally, he published the Journal of Health and authored the vegetarian cookbook Vegetarian Cookery for the Million in 1864.
-Caudwell also advocated for homeopathy and hydropathy.
+Caudwell was raised in rural Berkshire.
+He later travelled widely and developed interests in botany and antiquarian research.

+Social reform

+Caudwell was a teetotaller and wrote on social problems that he associated with alcohol consumption.
+With the temperance activist William Horsell, he co-published the Temperance Star (1857–1876) and the Temperance Spectator (1859–1867).
+After Horsell's death in 1863, Caudwell published the Journal of Health.

+Caudwell became a vegetarian through reading and displayed vegetarian mottos in his home.
+He was involved in the vegetarian movement in London and with the London Vegetarian Association.
+He published the vegetarian cookbook Vegetarian Cookery for the Million in 1864.
+The Journal of Health reported that Caudwell had climbed Ben Nevis while following a vegetarian diet.

+Caudwell was a member of the Anti-Compulsory Vaccination League, later the National Anti-Vaccination League.
+He also supported homeopathy and hydropathy.

+Publishing and health enterprises

-In July 1859, he entered a publishing partnership with fellow activist William Horsell at 335 The Strand, which lasted until September 1860.
-Caudwell's publishing office also doubled as a homeopathic institute, where Caudwell dispensed his unique brand of homeopathic cocoa.
-He also sold unadulterated flour there.
-Caudwell’s publications in the 1860s included temperance dictionaries, health manuals, and studies of Mormonism.
-He also published Southcottian works and studies of the American Civil War.
+In July 1859, Caudwell entered into a publishing partnership with William Horsell at 335 Strand, London.
+The partnership lasted until September 1860.

+From the same premises, Caudwell operated a small homeopathic institute, where he dispensed his own preparation of homeopathic cocoa and sold unadulterated flour.
+His publishing output in the 1860s included temperance dictionaries, health manuals, studies of Mormonism, Southcottian works, and studies of the American Civil War.

+Societies

-Caudwell was elected a Fellow of the Royal Society of Literature in 1863, and in 1879, he became a Fellow of the Royal Geographical Society.
+Caudwell was elected a Fellow of the Royal Society of Literature in 1863 and a Fellow of the Royal Geographical Society in 1879.
 In 1891, he became a member of the Victoria Institute.

+Public recognition and other activities

-In February 1865, a memoir and portrait of Caudwell was published in The Illustrated News of the World, where he served as editor.
+Historian James Gregory describes Caudwell as a "household name" in the Victorian temperance movement.
+In February 1865, a memoir and portrait of Caudwell appeared in The Illustrated News of the World, where he served as editor.
 In 1881, he laid the cornerstone of Putney Methodist Church.